Responding to the Custody / Paternity Papers

 If you are responding to a complaint for custody (not paternity), there is an automated interview available that will complete your forms for you after answering some questions.
-To use the automated interview, please click here and select the "Clark County Custody Answer & Counterclaim" interview.
+To use the automated interview, please click here and select the "CHILD CUSTODY: Answer & Counterclaim" interview.
 At the end of the interview you will have to print your forms, sign them, and then file them with the family court.

 The individual forms needed to file a response are below if you prefer to fill them out separately.

 Complete ONLY ONE of the forms below - pick the one that best fits your situation.
 You can file just an answer or you can include a counterclaim if you wish.

 File an Answer only.
 An "Answer" tells the judge and the other parent what parts of the complaint you agree with and disagree with.
 For instance, you might agree with paragraphs 1, 2, 3, 7, 8 of the complaint, but disagree with paragraphs 4, 5, 6.
 Write that in the Answer.
 This lets the judge and the other parent know what issues will need to be dealt with.